cltl/aproof-icf-classifier/README.md

 # aproof-icf-classifier
-Classifier that can read medical reports and assign a functional level classification following the WHO ICF classification scheme.
+This a dummy repository for the A-proof ICF classifier: a classifier that can read medical reports and assign a functional level classification following the WHO ICF classification scheme.

-The classifier will read a CSV file row by and carry out the following actions:
+The final classifier will read a CSV file row by and carry out the following actions:

 <ol>
 <li>load the ICF classifiers in memory